-Vidal Graupera, previously Director of Engineering at Walmart Labs and Senior Engineering Manager at Autodesk, doesn’t understand the bad taste that remote work leaves in people’s mouths.
+Vidal Graupera, Engineering Manager at Uber (previously Director of Engineering at Walmart Labs and Senior Engineering Manager at Autodesk), doesn’t understand the bad taste that remote work leaves in people’s mouths.

 “It’s funny,” he says, “because people have this thing about remote work—but especially in large teams, it’s not that different from being distributed.
 We can be in the same office, and I don’t even see you.
 You might as well be 500 miles away, for all practical purposes.
 We have this tool called the Internet.
 Why not use it?
 As long as the git commits make it into the repo does it matter where they came from?”